hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 * receipt contracts and workflow references
 * Batch choices for common operations that accept a list of inputs and perform the same operation on each of them
-* store reference data as contracts with the provider as the only signatory and an open choice for reading the reference data that is rate limited; use explicit disclosure to distribute the reference data
+* store reference data as contracts with the provider as the only signatory

+  * use explicit disclosure to distribute the reference data
+  * provide an open choice if you want to allow using that reference data in workflows where the provider is no authorizer; and thus ``fetch``'s authorization rules would be too strict
+  * make the open choice consume some token or update some state contract to rate limit it or charge for its use, if required

 styleguide
 ----------